wax-office-of-inspector-general/waxguilds/reports/greeneosiobp/latest.md

 **Update**:

-Bug fixes!
-We would appreciate it if we could get higher points here as we are continuously maintaining and supporting over 1200+ users daily.
+Added new functionality now to track NFT Trade offer alerts and reinitiated the WAX Whale Alerts with some updates.
+We would appreciate it if we could get higher points here as we are continuously maintaining and supporting over 1300+ users daily.

 **Metrics**

-Period: Aug 27th, 2024 - Oct 14th 2024
+Period: Oct 14th, 2024 - Sept 21st 2024

 Stats: